Ecosystems are showing symptoms of resilience loss: Results

-The strongest predictors of resilience loss are indeed a combination of slow forcing and stochasticity in environmental variables such as temperature, precipitation, or sea surface salinity.
+The strongest predictors of resilience loss are indeed a combination of slow forcing and stochasticity in environmental variables such as temperature, precipitation or sea surface salinity.
 For terrestrial biomes, mean temperature, mean precipitation and variability in fast oscillations and annual cycles are the strongest predictors, while marine realms are predicted by mean temperature, mean salinity and their variability at different time scales (Fig \ref{fig:reg}).
-The logistic regression facilitates a relative straight forward interpretation.\textsuperscript{28} Once geography and biome type has been controlled for, the reminder coefficients indicate what increases the odds of detecting resilience loss.
-However, this linear approach suffers from correlations in the predictors, namely the different time scales at which the hypothesis needs to be tested, weather it is slow forcing or stochasiticy in different time scales what drives the signals.
+The logistic regression facilitates a relatively straightforward interpretation (34).
+Once geography and biome type has been controlled for, the reminder coefficients indicate what increases the odds of detecting resilience loss.
+However, this linear approach suffers from correlations in the predictors, namely the different time scales at which the hypothesis needs to be tested, whether it is slow forcing or stochasticity at different time scales what drives the signals.
 In fact, the predicting accuracy for the logistic regression is poor (area under the receiver operating characteristic curve ROC 0.71, 0.65 and 0.59 for gross primary productivity, terrestrial ecosystem respiration and chlorophyll A respectively).
-The random forest approach render a higher predictive power (ROC 0.893, 0.874, 0.827 respectively).
-It is robust to potential correlations and required less pre-processing for feature engineering, but is less amenable for interpretation.\textsuperscript{28} It reveals which variables improve predictions but not necessarily in which direction they are affecting resilience loss.
+The random forest approach leads to higher predictive power (ROC 0.893, 0.874, 0.827 respectively).
+It is robust to potential correlations and required less pre-processing for feature engineering but is less amenable to interpretation (34).
+It reveals which variables improve predictions but not necessarily in which direction they are affecting resilience loss.
 The results of both approaches confirm the hypothesis that resilience loss is driven by a combination of slow forcing and stochasticity on potential drivers.

 \hypertarget{discussion}{